 Also Koh Phi Phi for an the full on tourist experience.
 Krabi is also very cool but more laid back than Phuket.
 You can get a boat from Ao Nang to Phi Phi.
 I'm in Phuket now which has pretty much everything you could want in Thailand.
 It has remote inland areas and countryside along with amazing beaches and all the nightlife / tourist elements you could want.
-You can get away from it all if you stay away from Patong or go for the full on ladyboy bazaar that is Soi Bangla after dark. about 10 years ago
+You can get away from it all if you stay away from Patong or go for the full on ladyboy bazaar that is Soi Bangla after dark. over 11 years ago

 From chang mai, go to the elephant nature park. www.elephantnaturepark.org Its amazing and inspirational, a park set up where used and abused elephants have been rescused and instead live in happiness.
 You can observe for a day, stay for a night or two or volunteer for a week (six days). i stayed for the week, which gives you a great insight into the way they act and interact with each other. very rewarding.

-There is loads to do in Bangkok itself - just the people watching is great..green papaya salad from the street stalls (that sort of thing)...while everyone yawns at seeing the big wat po i still love it, chatachuk (think you can catch the sky train these days) is definately worth a day trip wandering around all the stalls.. treat yourself to a drink on the terrace of the oriental hotel (thats all we could afford) but great to watch the boats go by all lit up...also think you used to be able to go close to the burmese border to see the burmese railway but not sure you should check on that...hth kirsti about 10 years ago
+There is loads to do in Bangkok itself - just the people watching is great..green papaya salad from the street stalls (that sort of thing)...while everyone yawns at seeing the big wat po i still love it, chatachuk (think you can catch the sky train these days) is definately worth a day trip wandering around all the stalls.. treat yourself to a drink on the terrace of the oriental hotel (thats all we could afford) but great to watch the boats go by all lit up...also think you used to be able to go close to the burmese border to see the burmese railway but not sure you should check on that...hth kirsti over 11 years ago